Tunnels / arches (refurbishment)

 Vandex Waterproofing Slurries

-Vandex BB75 E can be used in conjunction with Vandex Plug and Vandex Unimortar 1 to waterproof tunnels in refurbishment projects, as shown in the diagram below.
+Drybase Tanking Slurry can be used in conjunction with Drybase Waterproof Plug and Drybase Universal Mortar to waterproof tunnels in refurbishment projects, as shown in the diagram below.
 Because this system physically holds back water pressure it is essential to ensure that the substrate is strong enough to take the pressure.
-Correct surface preparation is essential to ensure a good bond between the Vandex waterproofing coat and the substrate.
+Correct surface preparation is essential to ensure a good bond between the Drybase waterproofing coat and the substrate.

-Vandex products are particularly well-suited to sewer-rehabilitation.
-The Vandex Z range is specifically designed for use in the demanding environment found in sewers (low pH levels etc…)
+Drybase products are particularly well-suited to sewer-rehabilitation.
+Drybase Crystalline Active Tanking Slurry is specifically designed for use in the demanding environment found in sewers (low pH levels etc…)